3 A Theory of Requirements Engineering - Part II

 Synonyms for machine requirements are “software requirements” and “software specifications”.
 We will also sometimes simply write “requirements” to mean machine requirements.
 Many people also use the phrase “software specification” to mean the set of software requirements.

-What constitutes a machine requirements depends on what is taken to be the Machine.
+What constitutes a machine requirement depends on what is taken to be the machine.
 As mentioned in Section 2.4, we sometimes consider two nested machines: a system-level machine that contains a smaller software-level machine (see Figure 2.3).
 The terms “system requirements” and “software requirements” are then used to refer to machine requirements for the system-level and software-level machines, respectively.

 Domain Assumptions

-Domain assumptions are properties of the World that the software development team can rely on to design the Machine.
-Labelling a property as a domain assumption also means that the development team does not need to satisfy that property in the Machine.
+Domain assumptions are properties of the world that the software development team can rely when designing the machine.
+Labelling a property as a domain assumption also means that the development team does not need to satisfy that property within the Machine.

 Examples